elNino0916/unifi-led-api/README.md

 Tested on U7 Pro and U6+.
 > [!NOTE]
 > This project might seem very hard to set up at first, but if set up correctly, it should not be that hard anymore to maintain.
 > Refer to the wiki for more information [here](https://github.com/elNino0916/unifi-led-api/wiki/%5BSTEP-1%5D-Gather-required-strings-&-create-json-files).
-Consider opening a [issue](https://github.com/elNino0916/unifi-led-api/issues) if you need help.
+Consider opening an [issue](https://github.com/elNino0916/unifi-led-api/issues) if you need help.

 > [!NOTE]
 > Modern UniFi APs (U6/U7 series) support LED override ON/OFF only.